curiousTauseef/Pokemon/README.md

 # Pokemon
-Console Application of a pokemon battle in Java
+Created for fun a console application of a pokemon battle in Java